Services

 TELUS Health

-TELUS Health (formerly known as Student Support Program/SSP) is a FREE confidential online counseling service offering mental health support and wellbeing resources for ALL Washington and Lee students via text, phone, or video 24/7.
-TELUS Health complements W&L's existing counseling services.
-Talking to an experienced professional at the right time can make a positive difference.
-TELUS Health is here to help you succeed.
+Telus Health is a free, confidential online counseling service offering mental health support and wellbeing resources for all current Washington and Lee University students (on or off campus) via text, phone, or video 24/7.

 Read More About TELUS Health